-GENEVA — The U.N.’s top human rights official on Monday named the climate crisis as a top threat and expressed alarm at U.S. detention of migrant children and grave concerns over global violence against religious and ethnic minorities.
+GENEVA (AN) — The U.N.'s top human rights official on Monday named the climate crisis as a top threat and expressed alarm at U.S. detention of migrant children and grave concerns over global violence against religious and ethnic minorities.

 "Storms are rising and tides could submerge entire island nations and coastal cities.
 Fires rage through our forests, and the ice is melting.
 We are burning up our future — literally," said Bachelet, who became a pediatrician and public health advocate before starting a career in politics that led her to two terms as Chile’s president from 2006 to 2010 and 2014 to 2018.